Fork me on GitHub

 Registering a bindex.json file

-After the bindex.json file is created and reviewed, it can be registered.
-Registration stores the Bindex metadata so it can be used for discovery and semantic search.
+After the bindex.json file is created and reviewed, the Maven Bindex sub-act registers it when the file exists.
+Registration stores the Bindex metadata so it can be used for discovery and semantic search; if the file is not found, registration is skipped.

 During registration, the system typically:

-4. Generates embeddings for domains and classification data.
+4. Generates embeddings for the declared application domains.

-5. Saves the metadata and embeddings to a vector database.
+5. Stores the descriptor and its embeddings in a vector database.

-6. Returns a registration status and record identifier.
+6. Returns a registration status and Bindex ID.

 Once registered, the library becomes easier to find using natural language requirements, because the system can match user intent with the metadata stored from the Bindex file.